NiffyArikemi22/Lita-Capstone-Project-2--Customer-Segmentation-for-a-Subscription-Service/README.md

 ## Lita-Capstone-Project-2--Customer-Segmentation-for-a-Subscription-Service

 ### Project Overview
 This repository demonstrates a Power BI solution that integrates data from both an Excel Pivot Table and an SQL Database to visualize and analyze customer subscription trends, segmentation, and cancellations.
-The dashboard uses slicers for interactive analysis, and the data sources are cleaned and transformed for deeper insights.
+The PowerBI dashboard uses slicers for interactive analysis, and the data sources are cleaned and transformed for deeper insights.
 This project involves analyzing customer data for a subscription service to identify segments and trends.
 The goal is to understand customer behavior, track subscription types, and identify key trends in cancellations and renewals.
 The final deliverable is a Power BI dashboard that presents the analysis.

 ### Dataset Structure
 The dataset used in this dashboard contains the following columns:
 - CustomerID: Unique identifier for the customer.
 - CustomerName: The name of the customer.
 - Region: The geographic region the customer belongs to.